mikah-mathews/mad-lib/README.md

 * Navigate to index.html file.
 * Right click and open in the browser of your choice.

-* Alternatively, open the webpage at https://jhvozdovich.github.io/madlib-2/
+* Alternatively, open the webpage at https://jhvozdovich.github.io/madlib-2/ OR https://mikah-mathews.github.io/mad-lib/

 ## Known Bugs